statistiekcbs/cbsodata4/vignettes/cbsodata4.md

 [Statistics Netherlands (CBS)](https://www.cbs.nl) is the office that produces all official statistics of the Netherlands.

-For long SN has put its data on the web in its online database [StatLine](https://opendata.cbs.nl/statline#/CBS/en/).
+For long CBS has put its data on the web in its online database [StatLine](https://opendata.cbs.nl/statline#/CBS/en/).
 Since 2014 this data base has an open data web API based on the OData protocol and other The [cbsodataR](https://CRAN.R-project.org/package=cbsodataR) package